Identifying Impaired Loans to Meet Regulatory Requirements

 - What are the best methods for identifying impairment triggers?

-- How can you determine if impairment accounting is required?
+- How can you establish a uniform impairment policy?

-- When and how often should impairment estimates be updated?
+- When and how often do you need to update impairment estimates?

-- Where should impairment estimates appear in financial reports?
+- Where should impairment schedules be included in your financial reports?

 BankersWeb.com Quality Commitment